ssrando/ssrando/README.md

 `python3 -mpytest test`
 Make sure to have the extracted game prepared as stated in Installing, otherwise they won't work

+### Contributing
+Contributions are always welcome!
+To make sure we don't have to fight about formatting, make sure to install `black`
+On Linux:

+    python3 -mpip install -r requirements_dev.txt

+On Windows:

+    pip install -r requirements_dev.txt

+Then run `black .` and you are good to go!

 ### Executable
 To build the executable, you need PyInstaller installed: